Azure/iotedge-lorawan-starterkit/docs/user-guide/lns-discovery.md

 # LNS discovery

 The LNS protocol specifies that the first request an LBS makes is to the `/router-info` discovery endpoint.
-The LNS from the starter kit implements the `/router-info` endpoint and redirects any requests to that endpoint forward to the `/router-data` endpoint on the same LNS.
+The LNS from the starter kit implements the `/router-info` endpoint and redirects any requests to that endpoint to the `/router-data` endpoint on the same LNS.

-In addition to the discovery endpoint on the LNS itself, we also support a standalone discovery service, which you can use to distribute LBS connections to different LNS.
+In addition to the discovery endpoint on the LNS itself, we also support a standalone discovery service, which you can use to dynamically distribute LBS connections to different LNS, ensuring failover of LBS to another LNS in case the current LNS is experiencing downtime.
 The discovery service is a .NET application, and its implementation is part of the `LoRaWan.NetworkServerDiscovery` project.

 The discovery service relies on configuration from IoT Hub module twins to associate each LBS with a set of LNS to which it may connect to.
 For this the configuration needs to take into account possible network boundaries - by defining these networks you can control which LBS should connect to which LNS.
 For this you need to configure your LBS twin in IoT Hub as follows: